Pupil Premium and Service Premium

 Any applicant, provided she has achieved a predicted score of 54 or more and resides within our designated area, will be offered a place.

-Any applicant, provided she is working at a level within the range for Kendrick students (determined by a test) and resides within our designated area, will be offered a place.
+Any applicant in receipt of Pupil Premium or Service Premium, provided she is working at a level within the range for Kendrick students (determined by a test) and resides within our designated area, will be offered a place.

 Looked After Child

 A‘ looked after child’ is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services function (see definition in section 22(1) of the Children Act 1989).
 Previously looked after children are children (b) who were looked after, but ceased to be so because they were adopted or became subject to a child arrangement order or special guardian ship order.

 Applications received under the Criterion A must be made by the person with parental responsibility for the child (e.g. the child’s social worker, acting on behalf of the local authority for a looked after child) and will need to be supported by the following official documentation, as applicable:

 - Confirmation by the home local authority that the child is looked after or previously looked after or